-- (ii).
-The report shall be written by the employee who has reason to believe that an offender has violated, attempted to violate or conspired to violate one or more disciplinary rules. - [a].
-An offender who intentionally attempts to violate a disciplinary rule, even if he is unsuccessful, may receive a disciplinary report for attempting to break that rule. - [b].
-When two or more persons working in combination for the specific purpose of violating any disciplinary rule may receive a disciplinary report for conspiring to break that rule. - [c].
-The description of an incident may include more than one separate and distinct rule violation.
-It is appropriate to include more than one rule violation on a single disciplinary report. - (iii).
-The disciplinary report shall include the following information: - [a].[i]. the accused offender's name, DOC number, housing and job assignment; - [ii]. the reporting officer's name and title; - [iii]. the offense number; - [iv]. the date and time of the offense; and - [v]. a description of the facts of the offense; - [b]. the description of the facts of the offense shall include the name(s) of all the witnesses, the location of the incident and a full statement of the facts underlying the charges; - [c]. a description of any unusual offender behavior, any physical evidence and its disposition, and any immediate action taken, including the use of force. - (b).
-Upon co m p l etion of the disciplinary report, the super v i s or shall re v i ew the in f r m ation and forward the report and any supporting documentation to the disciplinary office or designated depository for processing. - (c).
-If an offender's continued presence in the general population poses a threat to life, property, self, staff or other offenders, or to the security or orderly operation of the institution, or who is the subject of an investigation, may (with the approval of the highest ranking supervisor on duty in the unit where the incident occurred or the shift supervisor) be placed in administrative segregation until his appearance before the disciplinary officer/disciplinary board or classification board. - (d).
-In instances when an offender is placed in administrative segregation for disciplinary purposes, the supervisor will ensure the documentation is complete and correct and, as needed, investigate to confirm the reasonableness of the allegation or circumstances prompting the assignment.
-This shall be done prior to the conclusion of the supervisor's tour of duty.
+- c.
+The Disciplinary Report shall include the following information: - i.
+The accused offender's name, DOC number, housing and job assignment; the reporting officer's name and title; the offense number; the date and approximate time of the offense; and a description of the facts of the offense. - ii.
+The description of the facts of the offense shall include the name(s) of all the witnesses, the location of the incident and a full statement of the facts underlying the charges. - iii.
+A description of any unusual offender behavior, any physical evidence and its disposition, and any immediate action taken, including the use of force. - 2) Upon completion of the Disciplinary Report (Form B-05-001-A), the supervisor shall review the information and forward the report and any supporting documentation to the disciplinary office or designated depository for processing. - 3) If an offender's continued presence in the general population poses a threat to life, property, self, staff or other offenders, or to the security or orderly operation of the institution, or who is the subject of an investigation, may (with the approval of the highest ranking supervisor on duty in the unit where the incident occurred or the shift supervisor) be placed in Administrative Segregation until his appearance before the Disciplinary Officer/Disciplinary Board or Classification Board. - 4) In instances when an offender is placed in Administrative Segregation for disciplinary purposes, the supervisor will conduct a review of the documentation to ensure it is complete and correct and, as needed, investigate to confirm the reasonableness of the allegation or circumstances prompting the assignment.
+This shall be done prior to the conclusion of the supervisor's tour of duty. - Time spent in Administrative Segregation for the offense for which the offender was placed in Administrative Segregation must be credited against Disciplinary Detention or Extra Duty sentences even when these sanctions are suspended.
+Credit will not be given for time spent in Administrative Segregation based upon a request for protection or while an offender is awaiting transfer to another area.